 Miami City in Florida is one of those destinations you just can’t help falling in love with – weather you want to or not!
 With endless expanses of white sand beaches, intriguing art-deco master pieces, an innovative food and arts scene – and not to mention the explosive nightlife!
-A city to see and be seen, it’s relaxed laid back attitude – stemming from it’s tropical location and strong Latino influence – endears it’s to visitors who can spend all day exploring green spaces and beaches.
+A city to see and be seen.
+Miami’s relaxed laid back attitude – stemming from its tropical location and strong Latino influence – endears it’s to visitors who can spend all day exploring green spaces and beaches.
 Many visitors find it hard to drag themselves away from South Beach – the ultimate tourist hub – but trust me, you will want to make at least a few visits to the mainland to take in all the Miami has to offer.
 The Magic City like no other in the United States – or the world – here are the ten top things to do in Miami to convince you to visit!
+Even if you only in Miami for 3 days …

 Connected to the mainland of Miami by a series of bridges – the Miami Beach island feels a world away from the hustle and bustle of the city.
 With over 9 miles of beaches, there really is something here for everyone from the palm-fronted Lummus Park to the international South Beach.
 This is Miami at it’s greatest and no matter what else you do, the beach should be top of your agenda.
 So go, grab your beach chairs, umbrellas and beach towels (available for free for SoBe Hostel guests) and relax.
 Your on island time now!